Recycling - Frequently Asked Questions

 Can I recycle plastic?

-Yes, only plastic bottles marked as PETE and HDPEcan be recycled in Moray at the moment.
+Yes, plastic marked as PETE , HDPE and PP can be recycled in Moray at the moment.
 They can be placed in your purple recycling bin or will be accepted in the specific purple plastics-only containers at the staffed recycling centres.
 To ensure maximum efficiency for transport and minimise damage to baling equipment, please rinse out bottles, ensure that the air is removed then crush flat and replace the lid before depositing in the container.

 Can I retrieve something I accidentally put in my recycling bin?